hackreduce/BigTravelData/README.md

 ## Getting the SSH private key

 In order to access the servers, you'll need to get the SSH keys.
-[Download it](http://10.101.49.148/hackreduce.pem) with curl:
+[Download it through your browser](http://10.101.49.148/hackreduce.pem) or with curl:

     $ curl -o ~/.ssh/hackreduce.pem -O http://10.101.49.148/hackreduce.pem
     $ chmod 600 ~/.ssh/hackreduce.pem